ligato/docs/docs/user-guide/get-vpp-agent.md

  - "172.17.0.1:9092"
 ```

-Start the vpp-agent with the `--kafka-config` flag using the default path to the `kafka.conf` file, which is `/opt/vpp-agent/dev`:
+Start the VPP agent with the `--kafka-config` flag using the default path to the `kafka.conf` file, which is `/opt/vpp-agent/dev`:
 ```
 vpp-agent --kafka-config=/opt/vpp-agent/dev/kafka.conf
 ```